Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 The Rest of Day One

 I was exhausted when I arrived at my hotel.
 After taking a shower, I took a nap for a few hours.
-When I had slept enough that I could function, I spent the rest of the day walking around the beaches of Tel Aviv.
+When I had slept enough that I could function, I spent the rest of the day walking around the beaches of Tel Aviv and easing into my Israel travel adventure.

 Looking Towards Jaffa from the Tel Aviv Beaches